khimo/khimo.github.io/bli-guides/_ideas/bli-ifttt-webhooks-how-to.md

 ---
 title: Trigger IFTTT Applets with BeoLiving Intelligence Macros
 description: This guide explains how to configure BeoLiving Intelligence to trigger your IFTTT applets.
 Learn to utilize BLI's built-in driver to send POST HTTP requests to IFTTT webhooks, triggering your applets with ease.
 The guide includes step-by-step instructions for setting up the IFTTT applet and configuring the IFTTT-Webhooks driver on your BLI system.
-keywords: BeoLiving Intelligence, IFTTT, webhooks, automation, integration, applets, triggers, HTTP requests, configuration, smart home
+keywords: BeoLiving Intelligence, IFTTT, webhooks, automation, integration, applets, triggers, HTTP requests, configuration, smart home, IFTTT - Webhooks
 layout: pagetoc
 ---